wso2/k8s-api-operator/scenarios/scenario-10/README.md

  ##### Deploying the artifacts

  - Init the API project using CLI.
-This will Initialize a new WSO2 API Manager project in same directory.
+This will Initialize a new API project in same directory.
      ```
         apictl init petstore-int --oas=./scenarios/scenario-10/interceptor_swagger.yaml
      ```